Domestic violence and abuse

 Going to privately rented accommodation

-If you decide to go into privately rented accommodation you will be unlikely to be able to arrange it quickly.
-This is really only an option for people who have time to plan their departure and can afford this accommodation.
+If you decide to go into privately rented accommodation you will be unlikely to be able to arrange it quickly - but it could be an option if you have time to plan your departure.

 - whether you wish to permanently separate from your partner.
 You should seek legal advice, see under heading Getting help from a local domestic violence service or a solicitor